basit-budroo/the-odin-project/README.md

 # the-odin-project
-Code Repository for Assignments and Projects complete from The Odin Project Learining Path.
+Code Repository for Assignments and Projects completed from The Odin Project Learning Path.